Get your VRT statistical code in 60 seconds

 Calculation

 Reading the result.
 The CO₂ component dominates — just over 95% of the total bill — which is typical for any diesel sitting between 130 and 150 g/km.
 Push the same car one band higher (above 145 g/km) and the rate jumps from 21.5% to 25%, adding roughly €670 to the bill on this OMSP.
-This is exactly why the variant matters: an M Sport with larger wheels can cross the band threshold versus the standard SE specification.
+This is exactly why the variant matters: an AMG Line with larger wheels can cross the band threshold versus the standard Sport specification.

 Cross-check on your own car.
 Run your registration through the calculator above to get your real OMSP and emissions, then plug them into the same formula: (CO₂ band % × OMSP) + (NOx mg × applicable band rate) = total VRT.
 For a NOx figure above 40 mg/km, split the calculation across the bands — for example 90 mg/km is calculated as (40 × €5) + (40 × €15) + (10 × €25) = €1,050.